Engagement

 A Prayer for the Year Ahead

-We are incredible grateful to our investors for entrusting their assets with our firm.
+We are incredibly grateful to our investors for entrusting their assets with our firm.
 We would not be able to achieve these engagement and proxy voting successes without you first believing in and investing with Inspire Investing.
 We are encouraged that the landscape seems to be shifting and that companies are finally starting to return their focus to the products and services that made them successful in the first place, instead of alienating customers, employees, and shareholders by getting involved in contentious political issues.

 While the harvest seems to be plentiful now, the laborers are few, and there is still a lot of work to be done.
 Please pray for Inspire Investing as we continue to do this important work on behalf of our investors, and that other faith-based investors and people of good will join our fight.
 As Christ said, “Pray therefore the Lord of the harvest to send out laborers into his harvest.”